atomaka/devise-kerberos-authenticatable/README.md

 attr_accessible :username
 ```

-* Update your User table in your database to include the username field.
+* Update your User table in your database to include the username field and remove the index from the email field.
 * Rebuild your Devise views automatically or by hand.

 ```